 Jump to a section

 The core purpose of the department is to expose pupils to quality learning in a technical and creative environment, where ideas are both formed and realised.
 Via a calm, purposeful atmosphere staff deliver a range of subjects using a mix of traditional teaching and independent project work.
-Students feel confident to learn in lessons and are given the time to develop their skills.
-Practical learning features heavily in projects, complemented by appropriate knowledge based lessons.
+Learners feel confident to learn in lessons and are given the time to develop their skills.
+Practical learning features heavily in projects, complemented by appropriate knowledge-based lessons.

-The department is located in the West of the school in its own dedicated area.
-There is a large main workshop in which Design & Technology is taught and an ICT suite where CAD skills are developed.
+The department is in the West of the school in its own dedicated area.
+There is a large main workshop in which Design and Technology is taught.
+There is an ICT suite where CAD skills are developed.
 Digital technology features heavily in our teaching with laser cutting and 3D printing being incorporated into projects and an area readily being developed.

-Y7-8 is spent learning across all areas of the department, with students exposed to a range of material areas in order to develop a broad understanding of the subjects taught.
-Projects are short and punchy in nature, giving all students an opportunity to excel.
+Year 7 and 8 is spent learning across all areas of the department, with learners exposed to a range of material areas to develop a broad understanding of the subjects taught.
+Projects are short and punchy in nature, giving all learners an opportunity to excel.

-Students may opt to follow one of our GCSE routes in Y9 and then remain with subject until final examination in Y11.
-This model allows students the opportunity to progressively develop skills whilst benefitting from the stability of working with the same teacher.
+Learners may opt to follow one of our GCSE routes to start in Year 10 and then remain with the subject until final examination in Y11.
+This model allows learners the opportunity to progressively develop skills whilst benefitting from the stability of working with the same teacher.

-Students on GCSE courses are assessed against the criteria produced by each exam board.
+Learners on KS4 courses are assessed against the criteria produced by each exam board.
 This can take the format of formal examinations or project grading.
-Specialist teachers will make students aware of their specific assessment schedule during the start of the course.
-A copy of this can be found in the students’ book or folder.
-All courses are marked on the new GCSE system, using grades 1 to 9.
+Specialist teachers will make Learners aware of their specific assessment schedule during the start of the course.
+A copy of this can be found in the learners’ book or folder.
+GCSE courses are marked using grades 1 to 9.

-The D&T club operates on two nights per week for all students, allowing wider access to the facilities for students looking to improve their projects.
-Students on GCSE courses are expected to attend a variety of sessions run by teachers.
-Staff will make it clear to students when they are expected to attend these sessions and give advance notice of this.
+The Design and Technology club operates on two nights per week for all learners, allowing wider access to the facilities for learners looking to improve their projects.
+Learners on KS4 courses are expected to attend a variety of sessions run by teachers.
+Staff will make it clear to learners when they are expected to attend these sessions and give advance notice of this.